SwiftERM Hyper-personalisation for ecommerce email marketing

 Understanding how readers are currently engaging with emails is important, but businesses also need to understand where they are falling short.
 To determine this, we asked consumers how companies could improve their email efforts.

-According to MarketingSherpa, over 60 percent of consumers want to receive promotional emails at least weekly, so the standard for tolerable email volume is low.
+According to MarketingSherpa, over 60 % of consumers want to receive promotional emails at least weekly, so the standard for tolerable email volume is low.
 Consumers may also be guilty of contributing to a self-fulfilling prophecy here, as promotional and discount emails are notoriously sent ad nauseam, but are some of the most requested campaigns.
 Not that the great unwashed have a great deal of imagination about what it is they do like unless it is handed to them on a plate.

-How often are emails incorrectly targeted
+How often are emails incorrectly targeted?

 The results say far too frequently.